paultopia/gobbledygook/content/pages/syllabus.md

 - [Network Requests]({filename}../Lessons/network_requests.md)

-In class on Tuesday we worked through an example of accessing the Openstates API, [that example is here]({filename}../class_examples/openstates_example.ipynb).
+In class on Tuesday for this week last year we worked through an example of accessing the Openstates API.
+We'll probably do that exercise again this year, and when it's done you can take a look at [the example here]({filename}../class_examples/openstates_example.ipynb).

+For **Week 2 practice homework**, do the "Basic Data Types" problems (click the Basic Data Types checkbox on the right of the screen) in the [HackerRank Python Domain](https://www.hackerrank.com/domains/python), *except* the "List Comprehensions," and "Lists" problems, which you can skip (we'll try to do those in class).

 ### Week 3